hatemamine/FSL-and-ExSummarization-for-Legal-lengthy-Text-classification/README.md

 # Few-Shot learning for legal long text classification with Siamese BERT and KNN
-Code used on the research paper intitule Siamese BERT-Networks for extreme imbalance long Legal Texts Classification for The 4th  National Study Day on Research on Computer Sciences (JERI’2023 : 4ème édition de la Journée nationale d’Etudes sur la Recherche en Informatique) held on June 10, 2023. , at the University Moulay Tahar in Saida, Algeria :algeria:
+Code used on the research paper intitule Few-Shot learning for legal long text classification with Siamese BERT and KNN for CSA 2024
+The 6th Conference on Computing Systems and Applications, April 23-24, 2024, Algiers, Algeria :algeria: held in the Ecole Militaire Polytechnique - Chahid Abderrahmane Taleb (EMP) located in  Bordj El Bahri Algiers.

 :warning: The code was split on unit to fit the limit of [Kaggle](https://www.kaggle.com/) 👍 batch sessions running time < 9 hours
 # Preprocessing and generate dataset for training the Siamese BERT-Networks